 When utilized, outside consultants are provided with specific instructions relating to the research to be performed.
 Once engaged to conduct a salary and bonus-level review, the consultants are directed to compare our plans with those of companies of similar size and in similar industries.
 Similarly, the consultants are directed to compare and contrast benefit plans that are applicable to private and public companies of similar size and with similar governance structures.
 Findings by the consultants are reviewed by the Compensation Committee and with the full Board, which then makes the final decisions regarding compensation.
-The Compensation Committee directed the executive officers to engage Pay Governance LLC ("Pay Governance") to review the compensation structure in 2017, which had been previously reviewed and updated in 2015.
+The Compensation Structure in 2017, which had been previously reviewed and updated in 2015.
 The next compensation structure review is scheduled to occur in 2019.